Best Garlic Press

 The Vantic Stainless Steel Rocker is essentially a handle with a grate on the bottom, making pressing garlic as easy as pushing down on a clove and rocking back and forth to crush the garlic through.
 Some will prefer the simplicity of pushing down instead of the squeezing, two-handed action of traditional presses, and the Vantic makes this a breeze with its large, comfortable handle.
 It also comes with a silicone peeler and a small knife to easily scrape the minced garlic off the rocker, and for the inexpensive price of the unit, these items are a welcomed bonus.

-You must press the garlic onto a hard surface like a cutting board, unlike other models that can press garlic directly into your recipe and this adds an extra cleaning step to the whole process.
+You must press the garlic onto a hard surface like a cutting board, unlike other models that can press garlic directly into your recipe, adding an extra cleaning step to the whole process.
 It is also easy to accidentally flatten the clove of garlic if you press too hard and forget to "rock" the Vantic back and forth to efficiently mince the clove.
 But once you get the motion right, this press is a great alternative to traditional presses, with no moving parts to break and a large, easy surface to clean.

 The garlic press by Zyliss Susi 3 is a traditional-style press that comes with a silicone cleaning device that is conveniently stowed in the body of the press itself.
-It has a large chamber that can fit 2 large or 3 small cloves of garlic, and a nice, flat grate that allows you to scrape the minced garlic off with ease.
+It has a large chamber that can fit two or three garlic cloves and features a nice, flat grate that allows you to scrape the minced garlic off with ease.
 The best feature of this press is that its cleaning tool won't easily get lost.

 Why You Should Trust Us

 Our reviewers have been hard at work testing the latest kitchen gadgets, bringing you years of experience testing appliances and tools that will help make your lives easier.
-Miya Tsudome, the main reviewer on this project, has practiced knife and culinary skills, yet knows just as well as anyone that peeling and chopping garlic is one of the chores at dinner time that is not her favorite.
+Miya Tsudome, the main reviewer on this project, has practiced knife and culinary skills, but like many folks, peeling and chopping garlic is one of the chores at dinnertime that is not her favorite.
 By testing each garlic press side-by-side, chopping, pressing, and dicing over 100 cloves of garlic, she brings an attention to detail and prioritizes ease of use to bring you honest conclusions about the best garlic presses for your needs.

 We spent hours testing each press, making sure to test their holding capacity, seeing how effective some of the models were at peeling unpeeled cloves, assessing how much of a clove each press could use, testing to see how easy they were to use and clean, and assessing the quality of their build.